paypal/nemo-view/README.md

   * value: the expected value for the element
 * returns: Promise which resolves to true when the expected text matches

-## Using LOCALE specific locators
+## Using locator specialization

-You can specify different locator strings/strategies based on locale.
-To do so, first modify the entry you wish to be locale-specific:
+You can specify different locator strings/strategies based on the `data.locale` configuration value.
+To do so, first modify the entry you wish to be specialized:

 ```js
 {